SteveDeJongh/LS_170/review.md

 -Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model

 TCP & UDP
 -Have a clear understanding of the TCP and UDP protocols, their similarities and differences

 Transmission control protocol (TCP) and UDP (user datagram protocol) and both protocols at the transport layer.
 TCP is a connection oriented protocol while UDP is a connectionless oriented protocol.

 One of the key characteristics of TCP is the fact that it provides reliable data transfer.
-TCP provides; data integrity, de-duplication, in-order deliver, and restransmission of lost data for the application layer.
+TCP provides; data integrity, de-duplication, in-order deliver, and retransmission of lost data for the application layer.

 Reliability is the corner stone of TCP, but this reliability does come at the cost of performance.
 TCP provides data encapsulation and multiplexing through the use of TCP segments.
 With TCP, there is an entire round-trip of latency before any application data can be exchanged.